With political theater, China’s leaders try to show the country is back to normal

 Even normally critical intellectuals who access information from outside China’s Great Firewall express relief that they are in China and not the West during this pandemic.

-Now, the bigger concern for the central authorities comes from the very officials who will descend on Beijing for the NPC.
+Now, the bigger concern for the central authorities comes from the very officials who will descend on Beijing for the People’s Congress.
 They are the ones whose power has been crimped, and who remain annoyed.

 “Local officials complain about overwork while they had to ensure the quarantine,” Göbel said.
 “Many officials slept in their offices, lots of young cadres have been dying from overwork, and they feel their efforts are not being fully appreciated.”